Frame

 (Redirected from Frames)

-For example, the frame of sue is c c 1, meaning it has two "concrete" slots, and one "1-ary" property slot that will, in a serial verb, merge away with the subject of the next verb.
+For example, the frame of sue is c c 1, meaning it has two "common" slots, and one "1-ary" property slot that will, in a serial verb, merge away with the subject of the next verb.

 A frame consists of as many space-separated glyphs as it has argument slots, and each one describes what can go in that slot: